Known Issues and Solutions

 These settings are not automatically updated every-time you login.
 To update them to the setting used by your PC/Mac or iOS/Android device, you need to open the Motion Sensor Setting (for arm/disarm scheduling) or click the KumoApp "Configure..." button, then click the "Save" button.

 How do I reset a tag's flash memory?

 We recommend that you unassociate using the Tag Manager.
 If that is not possible you can open the case (instructions) and short pin 1 & 3 (or pin 3 & 5 for Water/moisture sensor, see picture) using a wire (e.g. paper clips, metal tweezers).
 A good battery must be installed while you do this.
 After the wire is removed, the tag should beep once and start flashing, indicating that it has been reset to unassociated state.
-For Water/moisture sensor you will need to dip the tip into water or short the tip to wake it from shelf mode, just like when you first got it.
+For Water/moisture sensor you will need to dip the tip into water or short the tip to wake it from shelf mode, and for the Reed Kumo-Sensor you will need to swipe the magnet on the left side per instruction to make it start to flash, just like when you first got it.